Crawl Space Encapsulation

 It’s also a good idea to add a dehumidifier to put manage humidity levels in your crawl space and the rest of your home.
 As the name suggests, these machines can keep the humidity level stable without allowing it to get high enough for mold and mildew growth.

 The Benefits of Crawl Space Encapsulation

 These are only a few of the crawl space encapsulation benefits you might experience after going through the sealing process.

 Comprehensive encapsulation means lower electric bills because it stops moisture-rich air from invading your home.

 Air condition systems use more energy trying to manage highly humid air.
 Encapsulating your crawl space saves you money.

 - Fewer Allergy and Asthma Problems

-One of the best parts of crawl space encapsulation is that it reduces the amount of dirt, dust, and debris that you have in your crawl space.
-When dirt and dust no longer blow up into the rest of your home, you’ll likely see fewer respiratory problems in your family as well.
+Encapsulation reduces dirt, dust, and debris in your crawl space.
+When dust no longer intrudes into the rest of your home, you’ll likely see fewer respiratory problems in your family.